CycloneDX/cyclonedx-javascript-library/README.md

 # CycloneDX JavaScript library

-Core functionality of CDX for _JavaScript_ (node or web-browser), written in _TypeScript_ and compiled to the target.
+Core functionality of [CycloneDX] for _JavaScript_ (node or web-browser), written in _TypeScript_ and compiled to the target.

 ## Install

 This package and the build results are available as npm package:
 ```shell
 npm i -S @cyclonedx/cyclonedx-library
 ```

 However, you can install the package from source, which will build automatically on installation:
 ```shell
 npm i -S git@github.com:CycloneDX/cyclonedx-javascript-library.git